Zizaco/confide-mongo/README.md

 In order not to bloat Confide with not related features, the role and permission was developed as another package: [Entrust](https://github.com/Zizaco/entrust).
 This package couples very well with Confide.

 See [Entrust](https://github.com/Zizaco/entrust)

+> Note: Entrust is not yet available for MongoLid / MongoDB

 #### Redirecting to previous route after login